Microscopic linear response theory of spin relaxation and relativistic transport phenomena in graphene: Introduction

 To account for the characteristic resonant (unitary) scattering regime of graphene with relaxation time $\tau\propto\epsilon$ \cite{Ferreira_11_res,Ferreira_PRL2014}, we adopt a $T$-matrix approach by evaluating the self energy $\Sigma^{a}(\epsilon)$ at all orders in $V$.
 We obtain

 where $u_{0}$ parameterizes the scattering strength of the spin-transparent (scalar) impurities, $n_{i}$ is the impurity areal density and $T^{a}(\epsilon)$ is the single-impurity $T$-matrix.
-Note that multiple impurity scattering diagrams $\propto O(n_{i}^{2})$ can be neglected in the diffusive regime of interest.
+Note that multiple impurity scattering diagrams $\propto O(n_{i}^{2})$ can be neglected in the limit $\epsilon\tau\gg1$ i.e., away from the Dirac point (refer to Sec.~\ref{subsec:Discussion} for a brief discussion of the spin relaxation within the full noncrossing approximation).
 We have also introduced